 When learning how to deal with a Velcro dog, you’ll need to practice patience and set boundaries.
 We know it's hard to say no to those big sad puppy dog eyes, but sometimes you need to put your foot down and encourage healthy and safe alone time.

-Provide your furry companions with the right amount of attention, exercise, and socialization.
+Give your furry companions the right amount of attention, exercise, and socialization.
 With proper training and care, clingy dogs (Velcro dogs) can become well-behaved and loving pets that bring joy and happiness to their owners' lives.